 User Levels and Access Levels

-Each user is assigned a User Password Level for user authentication and a Access Level, which determines which read and write rights the user has on the various project controls, in the Movicon user management.
+By means of using the User Management, each user is assigned a User Password Level for user authentication and an Access Level to determine which read and write rights they have in the various project controls.

 User Password Levels

 The User Password Levels are needed for user authentication.
-When a user has logged on their Password level is activated enabling the user to execute all the commands protected by a password levels the same as or lower than theirs.
+When a user logs on, their Password level is activated to enable them to execute commands that have been protected by a password level that is the same or lower than theirs.
 The User Password Levels are:

-The User Password Levels are hierarchical meaning that each User of a certain Level can also execute operations of lower levels.
-Level i is the lowest User Level , while the Developer Level is the highest.
+The User Password Levels are hierarchical meaning that each User at a certain Level can also execute the operations of levels that are lower than that level.
+Level 1 is the lowest User Level, while the Developer Level is the highest.

 User Level

-Where the project's controls and resources are concerned the 'User Level' property is used for defining which User Password Level is necessary for executing the command list associated to that control.
-For further information please refer to the 'User Levels' property of the component or resource of interest:
+Where the project's controls and resources are concerned, the 'User Level' property is used to define which User Password Level is necessary for executing the command list associated to that control.
+For further information, please refer to the 'User Levels' property of the component or resource concerned:

 Object "User Level" property (paragraph: "Access Levels Properties common to Drawings and Controls")